Last Updated on

 - 90x90 Hybrid Tractrix Horn

-This is the second Klipsch product to make it to the list and there is a lot going for this product, including its price, which is well within the $500 range.
+This is the second Klipsch product to make it to the list and there is a lot going for this high quality product, including its price, which is well within the $500 range.

 These speakers have most of the more advanced features offered by the company, including the Hybrid Tractrix Horn technology that improves its overall frequency response.